olcf/spack-environments/README.md

 ## This is somewhat tested placeholder example.

+This example is intended for use on Summit with RHEL 7 as the OS.

 ## Purpose

-This guide meant as an example for a user to setup a Spock environment for application development using the OLCF provided files as a template.
+This guide meant as an example for a user to setup a Spack environment for application development using the OLCF provided files as a template.

 The provided Spack environment files are intended to assist OLCF users in setup their development environment at the